ChurchSuite/churchsuite-api/modules/addressbook.md

 ## Get a tag's contacts

 * `GET /v1/addressbook/tag/1/contacts` will return the contacts for the tag with the ID of 1
-* `GET /v1/addressbook/tag/Church+Administrator/contacts` will return the contacts for the "Church Administrator" tag

 ```json
 {